Exciting news came out of the state of Hawai’i last week. They declared traditional kava, that in the form of a tea, as an official food.

 What the GRAS classification means

-For a food to be classified as a generally recognized as safe (GRAS), the Hawai’i department of health did an in depth review of the classic preparations, contexts and uses of kava as well as historical documents and articles showing it’s widespread consumption since 1958.
+For a food to be classified as generally recognized as safe (GRAS), the Hawai’i Department of Health did an in-depth review of the classic preparations, contexts, and uses of kava, as well as historical documents and articles showing its widespread consumption since 1958.

 This review included deep research into the background of the claims that kava causes liver damage.
-The reports by the World Health Organization’s (WHO) in 2007 and the joint report done in 2016 by the Food and Agriculture Organization of the United Nations and the WHO, proved that these were unfounded accusations.
+The reports by the World Health Organization (WHO) in 2007 and the joint report done in 2016 by the Food and Agriculture Organization of the United Nations and the WHO proved these were unfounded accusations.

 The research studies involved with these claims had several issues:

-They were using kava extracts and supplements that had added ingredients not found in traditional kava.
+- They were using kava extracts and supplements with added ingredients not found in traditional kava.

-Some had participants that were also on medications while taking kava, introducing interaction effects.
+- Some had participants who were also on medications while taking kava, introducing interaction effects.

-The report also included a literature review based a numerous scientific studies given to the department of health examining different forms of kava.
-Through this review, it was determined that nobel kava root made with water or coconut water fits into the federal regulations of a GRAS food.
+The report also included a literature review based on numerous scientific studies given to the Department of Health examining different forms of kava.
+This review determined that Nobel kava root made with water or coconut water fits into the federal regulations of a GRAS food, making kava and official food.

 The safety conclusion